 Although it can grow in partial shade, Star of Bethlehem prefers a spot with full sun, meaning at least six hours of direct sunlight on most days.
 Its flowering will be better in full sun.

 Star of Bethlehem likes loamy soil.
 Sharp soil drainage is key for healthy growth.
 In waterlogged soil, the bulbs can rot.

 Young Star of Bethlehem plants need regular watering to keep the soil evenly moist but not soggy.
 Mature plants have some tolerance for dry soil, but they still prefer a moderate amount of moisture.
 While the plant is actively growing in the spring and summer, water when the soil feels dry a couple inches down.
 When the plant is dormant, its moisture needs are diminished, and it typically doesn't need any supplemental watering.
+Stop watering when the foliage begins to turn yellow after the flowers are spent.

 Temperature and Humidity

 Star of Bethlehem flowers best when grown in rich soil.
 Mix some compost into the soil each spring to promote healthy growth.
 Additional fertilizing is not necessary, and may even hinder flowering.

-Star of Bethlehem does not have any named cultivars, but the Ornithogalum genus contains some other species similar to Star of Bethlehem flower.
+Star of Bethlehem does not have any named cultivars, but the Ornithogalum genus contains 200 other species similar to Star of Bethlehem flower.
 They include:

 - Ornithogalum arabicum: This plant bears white flowers and grows to around 19 inches tall.
 It's hardy in zones 9 to 10.